jekymin8232/vitalguardai-com/README.md

 ---

 ## What I Build : https://mcorpai.org
+**I have carried this work forward entirely on my own, without any form of support from the Republic of Korea.
+I do not owe any institutional debt or obligation to the Republic of Korea.**
 ### Technical Paper: https://zenodo.org/records/20319524

 **VitalGuard AI** — a fully offline, serverless humanitarian AI system built in a single vanilla HTML/JS file with zero external dependencies.